Syrian suspicions swirl over Iranian hand in Assad's repression

 The majority of Syrians are Sunni, like those who have fled the country.

-Hatay sits straight across the border from the northwest Syrian province of Idlib, where security forces have mounted increasingly heavy attacks on neighbourhoods where anti-Assad sentiment runs high.
+Hatay sits straight across the border from the northwest Syrian province of Idlib, where security forces have mounted increasingly heavy attacks on neighborhoods where anti-Assad sentiment runs high.

 Mohammad, a 35-year-old farmer who had fled two weeks ago with his family from Killi in Idlib just across the border, said he had seen Iranian plain clothes officials in his village.